JouleDrive/joule-ecosystem-model/README.md

 # joule-ecosystem-model
 Developing a joule-based economic model to simulate and analyze energy flows in a sustainable and equitable future.
 Includes research, data, and code.

 This project explores the revolutionary concept of a **joule-based economy**, where energy, measured in joules, becomes the fundamental unit of value.
-We believe this approach has the potential to create a more sustainable, equitable, and human-centered economic system.
+This approach has the potential to create a more sustainable, equitable, and human-centered economic system.

 **Key Goals:**